yeshuadcosta/sos-boxed/README.md

-# YJDPixel
+# SOS-Boxed

-This is an extremely minimal recreation of etch-a-sketch.
-It was built by me to experiment with the CSS Flexbox and the JavaScript Event Listener.
+This is an extremely minimal recreation of the game SOS It was built by me to experiment with the CSS Flexbox and the JavaScript Event Listener.

-Thanks for the inspiration, LLQ.
 _Last Updated: 22 September, 2023_